amateurtools/Plucks/README.md

 Installation

     Building it Requires Juce 8+, Projucer may help.
-If you're not on Linux and want a build, just create an issue.

 Technical Notes

     WIP: The sound of Plucks may change over time. the goal is to aim for sonic accuracy, improvements,